msc psychological therapies practice and research (psychodynamic/psychoanalytic therapy)

 The programme delivery allows participation across the UK and internationally.
 The training is structured to support students at a distance.
 There will be an intensive academic block (5 days) once a term attended in person.
 These are supported by fortnightly Learning Sets taking place at locations across the UK.
 These Learning Sets can also be joined remotely by Skype/Zoom.
 Students will undertake their personal therapy, clinical supervision and clinical practice locally to them.

 For more information visit the course page on University of Exeter website, but please note that this website is currently under review and restructure.
 If in doubt, please contact the course directly at: email@example.com

 Applications are invited from suitably qualified and experienced people seeking either to deepen their understanding of the application of psychoanalytically informed ideas and clinical practice within their own mental health discipline or to continue other pathways to train to become a Qualified Psychodynamic or Psychoanalytic Psychotherapist.

 Applicants who are unsure as to whether their existing qualifications and experience make them eligible to apply, or who would like advice on how to gain the necessary prerequisites should contact the programme administrator to discuss.

 Students will undertake their personal therapy, clinical supervision and clinical practice (all requirements of this course) locally.

-A new system of postgraduate loans for Masters programmes has been introduced.
+These fees are eligible for postgraduate loans.
 For further details please visit the UK government postgraduate loan scheme information page.

 how to apply